 Tip 5: Look into Alternatives to Crutches

 If you really want to see your child’s recovery take off, look into other mobility items that might work better for her than crutches.
 There are several different options on the market that can be rented or purchased depending upon how long you will need them.
 The iWALKFree hands-free crutch, for example, is great for young people who have good balance.
-This device can help your child move much like she did before while having the use of both of her hands.
+This device can help your child move much as she did before while having the use of both of her hands.
 She might also be interested in the Knee Scooter, which could have her zooming around your house even faster before.
 The pediatric knee walker for children can accommodate patients as short as 3’2″.
 The Seated Scooter is a third viable option that helps children stay rested while getting around the house, school, or anywhere else.